katyushaQ/t/docs/listen/speak-task56.md

 (Woman)Oh ==yeah==... {++not until Wednesday++}... so then ==yeah==... ==maybe== {++that’s possible too.++}
 > 哦是的，直到周三，那么是的，也许那样也是可能的。

-### Task 6

-Now listen to a part of a talk in an economics class.

-Professor:

-So, let’s talk about money.
-What is money?
-Well, typically people think of coins and paper “bills” as money... but that’s using a somewhat narrow definition of the term.A broad definition is this: [slowly] money is anything that people can use to make purchases with.
-Since many things can be used to make purchases, money can have many different forms.
-Certainly, coins and bills are one form of money.
-People exchange goods and services for coins or paper bills, and they use this money... these bills...to obtain other goods and services.
-For example, you might give a taxi driver five dollars to purchase a ride in his taxi.
-And he in turn gives the five dollars to a farmer to buy some vegetables.But, as I said, coins and bills aren’t the only form of money under this broad definition.
-Some societies make use of a barter system.
-Basically, in a barter system people exchange goods and services directly for other goods and services.
-The taxi driver, for example, might give a ride to a farmer in exchange for some vegetables.
-Since the vegetables are used to pay for a service, by our broad definition the vegetables are used in barter as a form of money.Now, as I mentioned, there’s also a second... a narrower definition of money.
-In the United States only coins and bills are legal tender - meaning that by law, a seller must accept them as payment.
-The taxi driver must accept coins or bills as payment for a taxi ride.
-OK?
-But in the U.S., the taxi driver is not required to accept vegetables in exchange for a ride.
-So a narrower definition of money might be whatever is legal tender in a society, whatever has to be accepted as payment.

-So, let’s talk about money.
->

-What is money?
-Well, typically people think of coins and paper “bills” as money.
->

-but that’s using a somewhat narrow definition of the term.
->

-A broad definition is this: [<font color='hotpink'>**slowly 比较词**</font>] money is anything that people can use to make purchases with.
->

-Since many things can be used to make purchases, money can have many different forms.
->

-Certainly, coins and bills are one form of money.
->

-People exchange goods and services for coins or paper bills, and they use this money.
->

-these bills.
->

-to obtain other goods and services.
->

-For example, you might give a taxi driver five dollars to purchase a ride in his taxi.
->

-And he in turn gives the five dollars to a farmer to buy some vegetables.
->

-<font color='Blue'>But 句间转折</font>, as I said, coins and bills aren’t the <font color='hotpink'>**only 极端词**</font> form of money under this broad definition.
->

-Some societies make use of a barter system.
->

-Basically, in a barter system people exchange goods and services directly for other goods and services.
->

-The taxi driver, for example, might give a ride to a farmer in exchange for some vegetables.
->

-Since the vegetables are used to pay for a service, by our broad definition the vegetables are used in barter as a form of money.
->

-Now, as I mentioned, there’s also a second.
->

-a narrower definition of money.
->

-In the United States <font color='hotpink'>**only 极端词**</font> coins and bills are legal tender - meaning that by law, a seller must accept them as payment.
->

-The taxi driver must accept coins or bills as payment for a taxi ride.
->

-OK? <font color='Blue'>But 句间转折</font> in the U.
->

-S.
->

-, the taxi driver is not required to accept vegetables in exchange for a ride.
->

-So a narrower definition of money might be whatever is legal tender in a society, whatever has to be accepted as payment.
->

 ## TPO 1
 ### Task 5

 Now listen to a conversation between two students.